Nutrition Messes Up Your Sleep Quality?

 Insomnia or lack of sleep is one of mankind’s oldest maladies.
 There is nothing worse than getting into bed, switching off the light, but tossing and turning until the early hours of dawn.

 You will be amazed at how often the cause for lack of sleep is unknowingly self-inflicted.
 One of the major causes of insomnia is an unsuitable diet and unhealthy eating habits.

 Here, we take a look at how the way you eat and what you eat can affect your sleep quality and 11 simple ways to eat better and therefore sleep better.

 1. A Banana a Day…

 This might come as a surprise, but including a banana in your daily diet, preferably during the second part of the day will help.
 Bananas are rich in potassium and magnesium and also contain muscle-relaxing nutrients along with loads of other nutrients which are good for overall health.

-They also contain tryptophan, an amino acid which induces sleep, which gets converted into serotonin which is a relaxant and melatonin which is a sedative.
+They also contain tryptophan, an amino acid that induces sleep, which gets converted into serotonin which is a relaxant, and melatonin which is a sedative.